In November 2016 AAT signed up to the Women in Finance Charter and was the first accountancy body to do so.

 AAT's target under the charter is to have 40% females in senior management by March 2022.

 When we signed up to the Charter in November 2016 we had 30% female representation.
-As of 13 September 2018 we had 35% female representation in senior management.
-We are delighted to confirm that we have now achieved our target of 40% female representation at senior management level and we also have a 50/50 gender split on our Executive Team.
+At 13 September 2018 we had 35%, this rose to 40% in September 2019 and in September 2020 we are delighted to confirm that this has increased to 42%.

 In October 2017 we formed an Equality, Diversity and Inclusion (EDI) group which is made up of champions from around the business.
+During 2020 we have raised awareness of the group and encouraged more colleagues to join, in particular male colleagues who were lacking representation on the group.
 The group have been incredibly pro-active in terms of running events and sending out communications to the business to educate, raise awareness of and engage colleagues with a whole variety of EDI matters.

-We have joined the Employers Network for Equality and Inclusion and they have supported us with unconscious bias training for all colleagues.
-Finally we have reviewed our recruitment practices and have made changes to support a more diverse talent pipeline.
+We continue to be members of the Employers Network for Equality and Inclusion and they have supported us with unconscious bias training for all colleagues.